skrattaren/apf.rst/apf.rst

 + [p.
 124] "'Everything is so completely *selfish* about it.'"

-  Possibly a reference to "`The Selfish Gene`_", a book on evolution by Richard Dawkins.
+  Possibly a reference to **The Selfish Gene**, a book on evolution by Richard Dawkins.
 The term has stuck in the current consensus about the mechanics of evolution.